 1) Allowing Someone to Make the First Move.

-It doesn’t means that you should start every argument with a punch.
+It doesn’t mean that you should start every argument with a punch.
 Just be alert and capable of recognizing the signals of violence.
 At least look for warning signs of aggression from your opponent so that you can change your location or position to decrease your venerability to a punch.

 2) Assuming that Your Opponent will Move as You Expect

 One of the biggest challenges of a fight is to guess how your opponent will move.
-There are some general standardized ways of moving and attacking on the ringside.
-It’s easier to figure out the movement of your opponent in a regular fight, but in a street fight, it become much more difficult to guess how will your opponent move.
+There are some general standardized ways of moving and attacking the ringside.
+It’s easier to figure out the movement of your opponent in a regular fight, but in a street fight, it becomes much more difficult to guess how will your opponent move.